 Tribunal: Member Alison Murphy

-The AAT was not satisfied the applicants gave incorrect information to the Department.
-The AAT set aside the Department’s decision and substituted a decision to not cancel the visas.
+The AAT set aside the decision under review and substituted a decision not to cancel the applicant’s visa.